Richard George Voge: Early naval career

+World War II

 At the outbreak of hostilities on 8 December 1941 (West Longitude Time), Voge suffered the double ignominy of having his command caught in overhaul and, three days later, of losing her to enemy bombs while still at Cavite Navy Yard.
 Voge, however, quickly recovered from that blow, assumed command of Sailfish (SS-192) (formerly named Squalus) on 17 December, and led her on five successful war patrols during the first eight months of 1942.
 Until the Battles of Coral Sea and of Midway in May and June, respectively, only Pacific Fleet submarines like Sailfish were able to fight to impede the Japanese onslaught; and their war patrols provided the one bright spot for the Allied cause in the Pacific.

 In August 1942, upon the completion of his fifth war patrol in Sailfish, Voge received orders to join the staff of Commander, Submarine Force, U.S. Pacific Fleet, as operations and combat intelligence officer.
 He retained that position, in which he was promoted to captain to date from 20 July 1943, until late in the war, when he was ordered to Washington, D.C., to serve in the Office of the Chief of Naval Operations.

-On 1 November 1946, Capt.
-Voge was retired from the navy and advanced to the rank of rear admiral.
-A little over two years later, Rear Admiral Voge died at the United Hospital at Port Chester, New York.
+During World War II, at the behest of President Franklin Delano Roosevelt the United States military documented its own administrative and operational events for use in producing detailed, definitive histories to be completed after the war.
+As the United States Navy’s contribution, teams of officers produced a 300-volume series titled United States Naval Administrative Histories of World War II, so detailed it was declared “Top Secret” and not published.
+As part of the series, Captain Voge was assigned to supervise the definitive history of U.S. submarine activities in the war.
+He researched and wrote the history's sections dealing with Pacific Fleet submarines, while Lieutenant Commander Donald S. Graham, USN, wrote about the Atlantic Fleet and Commander William H. Hazzard, USN, wrote about the Southwest Pacific.
+Voge's two-volume, 672-page history, Submarine Commands, was finished in 1946.